-- Walk around and monitor/facilitate discussions with students, asking them how they solved the expressions (number sentences) and why they placed the cards under the chosen column trying to determine strategies they are using, reasoning behind their work, and correcting misconceptions as they arise. \\Refer back to Common Misconceptions Chart (Page 5) for questions to help guide discussion. - Make a note of whose strategies or thinking you would like to share during Discussion/Reflection time.
+- Walk around and monitor/facilitate discussions with students, asking them how they solved the expressions (number sentences) and why they placed the cards under the chosen column trying to determine strategies they are using, reasoning behind their work, and correcting misconceptions as they arise.
+Refer back to Common Misconceptions Chart on Page 6 for questions to help guide discussion. - Make a note of whose strategies or thinking you would like to share during Discussion/Reflection time.
 Inform the student you would like them to be prepared to share their thinking process later.
-(MP 7) - Make note of any common misconceptions you observed during the partner work. - The notes you should have gathered during partner work time can guide the whole-class discussion at the end of the lesson or the instruction given during the mini-lesson of Day 3 if needed. - Since this is given 2/3 of the way through the unit, you can use the data you gathered to guide instruction in the remaining 1/3 of the unit.
+(MP 7) - Make note of any common misconceptions you observed during the small group work. - The notes you gather during group work time can guide the whole-class discussion at the end of the lesson.

+• Since this is given 2/3 of the way through the unit, you can use the data you gathered to guide instruction in the remaining 1/3 of the unit.